Olivas Adobe Historical Park

 Historic Significance

-The property was part of the approximately 2,250-acre Rancho San Miguel, granted to Olivas by Governor Juan Bautista Alvarado in 1841 in recognition of his service at the Presidio of Santa Barbara.
+This home housed Raymundo, his wife Teodora, and their remarkable family of 21 children until 1899.
+Talk about a full house!
+The property was part of the roughly 2,250-acre Rancho San Miguel, which Governor Juan Bautista Alvarado granted to Olivas in 1841 to recognize his service at the Presidio of Santa Barbara.

 Museum and Preservation

-Today, the Olivas Adobe is preserved as a museum, offering visitors a glimpse into the Rancho Period of California history.
-The park features the restored two-story adobe home, which is registered as California Historical Landmark #115 and is listed on the National Register of Historic Places.
+Fast forward to today, and the Olivas Adobe is now preserved as a museum, providing a glimpse into California's Rancho Period.
+The restored two-story adobe is registered as California Historical Landmark #115 and is listed on the National Register of Historic Places.

-The site includes a picturesque courtyard, a restored chapel, and various exhibits that showcase the lifestyle of early California.
-Original photographs and artifacts help bring the history to life for visitors of all ages.
+The site features a charming courtyard, a restored chapel, and exhibits showcasing early California life.
+Original photos and artifacts help bring the past into focus, making history tangible for visitors of all ages.

 Gardens and Natural Features

-Of particular interest are the fuchsias planted by Rebecca Olivas, the family's 21st child, in 1899.
-Three of these plants still thrive today and are documented by the British Fuchsia Society as the world's oldest, still-flowering fuchsia.
+A notable feature is the fuchsias planted by Rebecca Olivas (the family's 21st child!) back in 1899.
+Incredibly, three of these plants continue to flourish today.
+The British Fuchsia Society has documented them as the world's oldest, still-flowering fuchsia.
+How's that for living history?

 Visitor Experience